240 – Dress Code

 C. Deputies must have “SHERIFF” in reflective lettering on the back of the shirt.

-VIII.
+IX.
 Polo Shirts

 B. Master Telecommunicator Proficiency Certification

-A telecommunications officer obtaining TCOLE master telecommunicator proficiency certification will be acknowledged by having “MTO” added at the end of their nametag.
+A telecommunications officer obtaining TCOLE master telecommunicator proficiency certification will be acknowledged by having “MTO” added at the end of their name tag.

-IX.
-Plain Clothes
+X. Plain Clothes

 Employees permitted to wear plain clothes must conform to a business casual style, except when participating in formal occasions where a Class A uniform is expected, in which case, they should dress in formal clothing.
 Specific dress standards should reflect prevailing professional social standards.
-Extreme styles, colors, and fabrics, are not acceptable.
+Extreme styles, colors, and fabrics are not acceptable.

 A. Females may wear dresses, skirts, and coordinated blouses with a skirt or slacks.